lixpose/scripts/README.md

 ## About

 lxc-compose is a set of useful shell scripts to help to install dependencies in a fast passion on fresh linux containers.
-You can build a clean bash script for a project or even leverage it interactively from the terminal. lxc-compose are nothing more than templates and functions that let your script look cleaner.
+You can build a clean shell script for a project or even leverage it interactively from the terminal. lxc-compose are nothing more than templates and functions that let your script look cleaner.
 For stability, consider forking and modifying the `init` script to point to the right repository.

 The helper functions are designed to be re-run without issue, i.e. packages will only be installed, if they haven't been installed already.

-> This is pure bash, no need to learn new stuff here.
+> This is pure shell scripting no need to learn new stuff here.

 ## How-To